 Click here to access the RISCA grant portal.

-Due to changing federal requirements, all applicants to this grant program for the Oct.
-3, 2022, deadline will need a SAM-UEI (Unique Entity Identifier).
+Due to changing federal requirements, all applicants to this grant program will need a SAM-UEI (Unique Entity Identifier).
 Learn how to request your SAM-UEI, click here.

 About RISCA’s Project Grant for Organizations.